ihmccreery/sjfnw/docs/tests/intro-to-testing.md

 Onr major issue with our tests is that we don't have any way to test our front-end javascript.
 There is some key functionality there - things like loading and submitting forms, autosaving the grant application.
 There's an issue filed [here](https://github.com/aisapatino/sjfnw/issues/172).

-At this point, the primary goal is to add [[test coverage|running-tests]] in whatever ways seem best.
+At this point, the primary goal is to add [test coverage](../workflow/continuous-integration.md) in whatever ways seem best.
 In particular, we should **avoid adding any new functionality without accompanying tests**.

 ### Django and Python testing